For most of us, the Holidays are a time of cheer and represent a season where we all come together to celebrate giving.

 An example of “Letter from Santa” Email

-Like other types of email scams, the BBB recommends looking for poor grammar and misspellings, hovering over links to make sure they’ll redirect you to where they claim, and researching the business to make sure they’re legitimate, including calling any phone numbers listed in the email or the website you’re redirected to.
+Like other types of email scams, the BBB recommends looking for poor grammar and misspellings, hovering over links to make sure they’ll redirect you to where they claim and researching the business to make sure they’re legitimate, including calling any phone numbers listed in the email or the website you’re redirected to.

 Holiday Shopping Scams

-As evidenced by the fact that online sales continue to increase each year, it’s clear that more and more people are spending their money online when shopping for Christmas gifts.
+More and more people are spending their money online when shopping for Christmas gifts.
 However, this monumental rise in online spending has opened up a wide variety of doors for scammers to steal your identity, your money, or both.

 We’ll talk more about actionable shopping tips you can use to avoid scams in a moment, but first, let’s take a look at two specific types of online shopping scams you might encounter this season.